juliahay/Module1-Art-Installation/README.md

 The goal of this art installation is to create randomly generated scripts between two lawyers as made from a selection of different stereotypical lawyer phrases.
 To conserve battery power, the screen goes into deep sleep for one minute after each script runs.

+## Materials
+- ESP32 TTGO T-Display
+- 135 mAh battery

+## How to Set Up